 - Combine 1 cup of corn kernels with heavy cream and cream cheese in a blender.
 Blend until smooth.

-- Add the mixture mixture from the blender, the remaining corn, green chilis, salt, pepper, and garlic powder to a crockpot.
+- Add the mixture from the blender, the remaining corn, green chiles, salt, pepper, and garlic powder to a crockpot.
 Stir to combine.

 - Cook on high for 2-3 hours or on low for 4-5 hours.